PavanRangani/docs/docs/prd/investments/IPS.md

 ### Rich text editor

 - Default font is Roboto and font size is 13px.
 Does not allow user to change font or font size

+## UI Resources

+### Restore Unsaved Changes confirmaion dialog

+Title: Restore Unsaved Changes?

+Message: Do you want to restore your unsaved changes?

+Button: No, Yes (`No` button will be outlined & `Yes` button will be filled)